CheDaniSV/terminal-snake/README.md

 	- run `make` to build executable for your platform
 	- run `make clean` to delete build file

+### Running in Docker:
-Running with Docker (1.5G version 🤣): `docker run --rm -it chedanisv/ubuntu-snake` Running Docker 16M version: `docker run --rm -it chedanisv/terminal-snake`
+- 1.5G version 🤣: `docker run --rm -it chedanisv/ubuntu-snake`
+- 16M version: `docker run --rm -it chedanisv/terminal-snake`